-The rating assigned to the instruments and revision in the ratings assigned to the bank facilities of Jindal Steel and Power Limited (JSPL) considers the sustained improvement in sales volumes and total operating income (TOI) over the last three years resulting in significant improvement in cash flow from operating activities, which was majorly utilised towards significant de-leveraging activity.
-The rating revision also factors in the operationalisation of Gare Palma IV/6 coal mine to feed supply to its Raigarh steel plant.
+The reaffirmation of ratings assigned to the instruments and bank facilities of Jindal Steel and Power Limited (JSPL) considers the sustenance of operating performance in 9MFY24 with total operating income (TOI) at ₹36,540 crore and Profit after Tax (PAT) of ₹5,010 crore.
+The sustained improvement in sales volumes and TOI over the last three years has resulted in significant improvement in cash flow from operating activities, which was majorly utilised towards significant de-leveraging by the company.
+The ratings also factor in the operationalisation of Gare Palma IV/6 coal mine to feed supply to its Raigarh steel plant.
 CARE Ratings Limited (CARE Ratings) notes that with the operationalisation of all the coal mines (recently acquired by JSPL), the company will be self-sufficient for its thermal coal requirement, going forward.
 JSPL will continue to benefit from the integrated nature of its operations supported by its proximity to coal and iron ore mines, cost-saving initiatives adopted by the company, and the likely scale-up of operations with the expansion of facilities.

 JSPL is on track for completion of its announced capex under Jindal Steel Odisha Limited (100% subsidiary company).
-The company has commissioned its pellet plant-1 in Angul in Q2FY24.
-The hot-stripped-mill (HSM) plant of 5.5 mtpa is expected to get commissioned by Q3FY24, and the 6-mtpa pellet plant-2 is expected to be commissioned in FY25.
-The entire capex is expected to get commissioned by end of FY25, thereby increasing the crude steel capacity from 9.60 mtpa as on March 31, 2023 to 15.90 mtpa by March 31, 2025.
+The company had commissioned its pellet plant-1 in Q2FY24, whereas the hot-stripped-mill (HSM) plant of 5.5 mtpa and slab caster 1 was commissioned in Q4FY24.
+The project is being implemented in three phases, with the last phase getting completed by March 31, 2025.
+The entire capex is expected to get commissioned by the end of FY25, thereby increasing the crude steel capacity from 9.60 mtpa as on March 31, 2023 to 15.60 mtpa by March 31, 2025.

 The ratings continue to derive strength from the long track record of JSPL's promoters and management in the steel business and the emphasis of the management on high-margin products.
 The ratings further consider the stable operating performance demonstrated by the company from Q3FY23 onwards despite industry headwinds.
-In Q1FY24, JSPL has recorded consolidated sales of 1.84 mtpa, an increase by 5.75% over same period previous year.
+In 9MFY24, JSPL has recorded consolidated sales of 5.66 mtpa, supported by marginal increase in price realisations.
 Going forward, CARE Ratings expects that although raw material prices will continue to remain volatile, domestic steel players are better placed to partially pass on the increase amid strong domestic demand and improving exports volumes post removal of the export duty in November 2022.